c-o-pr/ddrescue-helper/README.md

 Scraping explanation: By default. `ddrescue` uses large reads to speed copy progress.
 When it gets a read-error it marks the large area as an error and continues to obtain as much as fast as possible.
 A subsequent read pass "trims" the large read area from its leading and trailing edges down to the bad blocks.
 In a third pass, it "scrapes" each block in the trimmed area to collect as much data as possible leaving a preview MAP of bad blocks.
 If there are localized series of bad blocks, which is the typical case, scraping during SCAN can be time consuming and not worth the effort because files can be large relative to the bad region, and ZAP will test each block. `-X` enables `ddrescue` scraping for SCAN, to try to refine the resolution of small files affected by blocks.
 See the GNU ddrescue manual.

+> [!NOTE]
+> COPY/SCAN be stopped with ^C, then resumed by re-running the same helper command.

 ### 3 REPORT affected files, PLOT performance and ZAP blocks